Quarterly Survey of Financial Statements (QSFS)

 Data sources and methodology

 The survey questionnaires comprise financial statements typically prepared by incorporated businesses.
 Corporate activities across the economy are extremely diverse, resulting in the utilization of a variety of unique financial reporting variables.
-To accommodate the diversity in financial reporting across all industries, fourteen different questionnaires are used.
+To accommodate the diversity in financial reporting across all industries, 14 different questionnaires are used.
 The majority of items on the questionnaires have remained unchanged for several years.
 However, periodically situations arise necessitating the modification of questionnaires.
 These changes are proposed through a review committee and are field tested with respondents and data users to ensure that the changes are reasonable and sustainable.
-The final versions of the revised questionnaires are prepared by Data Dissemination Division and the revision date of the form is updated.
+Once a final version of the revised questionnaire is approved, the revision date of the form is updated.

 This is a sample survey with a cross-sectional design.

 The frame used for sampling purposes is Statistics Canada's Business Register (BR).
-A stratified random sample is drawn from this frame based on the size of the unit.
-The Quarterly Survey of Financial Statements is stratified by assets and revenues for the non-financial industries while the finance and insurance industries are stratified by assets only.
+A stratified random sample is drawn from this frame based on the size of the unit as measured by assets and by operating revenues for the non-financial industries and assets only for the finance and insurance industries.

 Responding to this survey is mandatory.